eleda77/eleda77.github.io/docs/vocab_list.md

 **coprolite** - (in paleontology) a piece of fossilized dung

+**corkindrill** - a mythological reptilian monster of legend, identified with the crocodile

+**cornice** - an ornamental molding around the wall of a room just below the ceiling; an overhanging mass of hardened snow at the edge of a mountain precipice

 **corselet** - a piece of defensive armour covering the body

 **coruscate** - to give off or reflect light in bright beams or flashes, sparkle

+**cosmogony** - the branch of science that deals with the origin of the universe, especially the solar system; or a theory that deals with such

 **costive** - constipated; slow or reluctant in speech or action; unforthcoming